 We all have cultural prejudices—things fixed in us from our encounters and point of reference.
 Those inclinations affect how we interact & associate with others, so they need to be recognised and reduced as much as possible to avoid barriers to excellent gospel delivery.
 Be a student, and let people show YOU what they believe.
 Then introduce them to the gospel in ways that are related to their specific worldview!

 Find out the culture – like traditions, offences, clothing … notice the things that are different from your own culture that you wouldn’t have thought about, and it will help you see the real needs of the people rather than the mental list you may have created.

 #5.
 Trust Your Mission Trip Leaders.

 TRUST YOUR LEADERS.
 And trust them “BIG,” my friend Debra says.
 Ann Buchanen of Mission Discovery reminds us to let THE LEADERS take care of the details and follow their lead.
 And consider the top leader you follow!

-And here it a big one, one I have mentioned more than once is that (*takes deep breath*) … well, IT’S NOT ABOUT YOU.
+And here is a big one.
+It is something I have mentioned this more than once and in different ways.
+Are you ready?
+Don't take this personally!
+It is ... well, it is (*takes deep breath*) … well, IT IS NOT ABOUT YOU.
 I know you know this, but it is SO hard to put it into practice when we have been removed from our regular life and are trying to navigate another culture.
 We can listen to people, learn about them, and humbly walk with them instead of objectifying them or treating them as our pets (yeah, that’s been done – a LOT).